I want to talk a bit today about labor and work.

-When we think about how work, the naive intuition we have is that people are like rats a maze — that all people care about is money, the moment we give them money, we can direct them to work way, we can direct them to work another way.
-This is why we give bonuses to and pay in all kinds of ways.
-And we have this incredibly simplistic view of why people work, and the labor market looks like.
+When we think about how work, the naive intuition we have is that people are rats in a maze — that all people care about is money, the moment we give them money, we can direct them work one way, we can direct them to work another way. is why we give bonuses to bankers and pay in kinds of ways.
+And we really have this incredibly simplistic view of why people work, what the labor market looks like.

-At the same time, if think about it, there’s all kinds of strange behaviors in world around us.
-Think about something like mountaineering and climbing.
-If you read books of people who climb mountains, difficult mountains, do you think that those are full of moments of joy and happiness?
-No, they are full of misery.
-In fact, it’s all frostbite and having difficulty walking, and difficulty breathing — cold, challenging circumstances.
-And people were just trying to be happy, the moment they get to the top, they would say, “This was terrible mistake.
-I’ll never do it again.”
+At the same time, if you think it, there’s all kinds of strange behaviors in the around us.
+Think about something like mountaineering and mountain climbing.
+If you books of people who climb mountains, difficult mountains, do you that those books are full of moments of joy and happiness?
+No, they full of misery.
+In fact, it’s all about frostbite having difficulty walking, and difficulty breathing — cold, challenging circumstances. if people were just trying to be happy, the they would get to the top, they would say, “This was a terrible mistake.
+I’ll do it again.”

 (Laughter)

-“Instead, let me on a beach somewhere drinking mojitos.”
+“Instead, let me sit on beach somewhere drinking mojitos.”
 But instead, people go down, and they recover, they go up again.
-And if you think mountain climbing as an example, it suggests all kinds of things.
-It suggests that care about reaching the end, a peak.
-It suggests we care about the fight, about the challenge.
-It suggests that there’s kinds of other things that motivate us to work behave in all kinds of ways.
+And if you think mountain climbing as an example, it suggests all kinds things.
+It suggests that we care about reaching the end, a peak.
+It suggests that we care about fight, about the challenge.
+It suggests that there’s all kinds of things that motivate us to work or behave in all kinds of ways.

-And for me personally, started thinking about this after a student came to visit me. was one of my students from a few years earlier, and he came one day back campus.
-And he told me the following story: He said that for more than two weeks, was working on a PowerPoint presentation.
-He was working in a big bank, this was in preparation for a merger and acquisition. he was working very hard on this presentation — graphs, tables, information.
-He late at night every day.
-And the day before it was due, sent his PowerPoint presentation to his boss, and his boss him back and said, “Nice presentation, but the merger is canceled.”
-And guy was deeply depressed.
-Now at the moment when he working, he was actually quite happy.
-Every night he was enjoying his work, was staying late, he was perfecting this PowerPoint presentation.
-But that nobody would ever watch it made him quite depressed.
+And me personally, I started thinking about this after a student came to visit me. was one of my students from a few years earlier, and he one day back to campus.
+And he told me the story: He said that for more than two weeks, was working on a PowerPoint presentation.
+He was working in a big bank, and was in preparation for a merger and acquisition.
+And he was working very hard on this — graphs, tables, information.
+He stayed late at night every day.
+And the day before was due, he sent his PowerPoint presentation to his boss, and his wrote him back and said, “Nice presentation, but the merger is canceled.”
+And the guy was depressed.
+Now at the moment when he was working, was actually quite happy.
+Every night he was enjoying work, he was staying late, he was perfecting this PowerPoint presentation.
+But knowing that nobody would watch it made him quite depressed.

-So I started thinking about how do we experiment with idea of the fruits of our labor.
-And to start with, we created little experiment in which we gave people Legos, and we asked to build with Legos.
-And for some people, we gave them Legos we said, “Hey, would you like to build this Bionicle for three dollars?
-We’ll you three dollars for it.”
-And people said yes, and they built these Legos.
-And when they finished, we took it, we it under the table, and we said, “Would you to build another one, this time for $2.70?”
-If they yes, we gave them another one, and when they finished, we asked them, “Do want to build another one?” for $2.40, $2.10, and so on, at some point people said, “No more.
-It’s not it for me.”
-This was what we called the meaningful condition.
-People built one after another.
-After they finished every one of them, put them under the table.
-And we told them that the end of the experiment, we will take all these Bionicles, we will them, we will put them back in the boxes, and we will use for the next participant.
+So I started thinking about how do experiment with this idea of the fruits of our labor.
+And start with, we created a little experiment in which we gave people Legos, and asked them to build with Legos.
+And for some people, we them Legos and we said, “Hey, would you like build this Bionicle for three dollars?
+We’ll pay you three dollars for it.” people said yes, and they built with these Legos.
+And when they finished, we it, we put it under the table, and we said, “Would you like to build one, this time for $2.70?”
+If they said yes, we gave them another one, and they finished, we asked them, “Do you want to build one?” for $2.40, $2.10, and so on, until at some people said, “No more.
+It’s not worth it for me.”
+This was what we called meaningful condition.
+People built one Bionicle after another.
+After finished every one of them, we put them under the table.
+And told them that at the end of the experiment, will take all these Bionicles, we will disassemble them, we put them back in the boxes, and we will use for the next participant.

 There was another condition.
-This condition was inspired by David, my student.
-And this other condition called the Sisyphic condition.
-And if you remember the about Sisyphus, Sisyphus was punished by the gods to push the rock up a hill, and when he almost got to the end, the would roll over, and he would have to start again.
-And you can think about this the essence of doing futile work.
-You can imagine that if he pushed the on different hills, at least he would have some sense progress.
-Also, if you look at prison movies, sometimes the way that guards torture the prisoners is to get them to dig a hole, when the prisoner is finished, they ask him to fill hole back up and then dig again.
-There’s something this cyclical version of doing something over and over and over that seems to be demotivating.
+This other was inspired by David, my student.
+And this other we called the Sisyphic condition.
+And if you remember the story Sisyphus, Sisyphus was punished by the gods to push the same up a hill, and when he almost got to the end, the rock would over, and he would have to start again.
+And can think about this as the essence of doing work.
+You can imagine that if he pushed the on different hills, at least he would have some of progress.
+Also, if you look at prison movies, sometimes the way that the guards torture the is to get them to dig a hole, and the prisoner is finished, they ask him to fill the back up and then dig again.
+There’s something about cyclical version of doing something over and over and over seems to be particularly demotivating.

-So in the second condition of this experiment, that’s exactly we did.
-We asked people, “Would you like to build one for three dollars?”
-And if they said yes, they built it.
-Then we asked them, “Do you to build another one for $2.70?”
-And if they said yes, gave them a new one, and as they were building it, took apart the one that they just finished.
-And they finished that, we said, “Would you like to build one, this time for 30 cents less?”
-And if they said yes, we gave them the one that built and we broke.
-So this was an endless cycle of them building, us destroying in front of their eyes.
+So in the second condition this experiment, that’s exactly what we did.
+We asked people, “Would you like to build Bionicle for three dollars?”
+And if they said yes, they built it. we asked them, “Do you want to build another one for $2.70?”
+And they said yes, we gave them a new one, as they were building it, we took apart the that they just finished.
+And when they finished that, we said, “Would you like to build one, this time for 30 cents less?”
+And if they said yes, we them the one that they built and we broke.
+So was an endless cycle of them building, and us destroying in front their eyes.

-Now what happens when compare these two conditions?
-The first thing that happened that people built many more Bionicles — eleven in the meaningful condition, versus seven the Sisyphus condition.
-And by the way, we should point out this was not big meaning.
+Now what happens when you compare these two conditions? first thing that happened was that people built many more Bionicles — in the meaningful condition, versus seven in the Sisyphus condition.
+And by the way, we point out that this was not big meaning.
 People were not curing cancer or building bridges.
-People were building for a few cents.
-And not only that, everybody knew the Bionicles would be destroyed quite soon.
-So there was not a opportunity for big meaning.
+People building Bionicles for a few cents.
+And not only that, everybody that the Bionicles would be destroyed quite soon.
+So there was not a real for big meaning.
 But even the small meaning made difference.

-Now we had another version of this experiment. this other version of the experiment, we didn’t put in this situation, we just described to them the situation, much as am describing to you now, and we asked them to what the result would be.
-What happened?
-People predicted the right but not the right magnitude.
-People who were just given the description the experiment said that in the meaningful condition, people would build one more Bionicle.
-So people understand that meaning important, they just don’t understand the magnitude of the importance, the extent to which it’s important.
+Now we had another version of this experiment.
+In other version of the experiment, we didn’t put people in this situation, we just described them the situation, much as I am describing to you now, and asked them to predict what the result would be. happened?
+People predicted the right direction but not the right magnitude.
+People who were just given description of the experiment said that in the meaningful condition, people would probably one more Bionicle.
+So people understand that meaning is important, they just don’t understand the of the importance, the extent to which it’s important.

-There was other piece of data we looked at.
-If you think about it, are some people who love Legos, and some people who don’t.
-And would speculate that the people who love Legos would build Legos, even for less money, because after all, they get internal joy from it.
-And the people who love Legos less would build Legos because the enjoyment that they derive from it is lower.
+There was one other piece of data looked at.
+If you think about it, there are some people who love Legos, some people who don’t.
+And you would speculate that the who love Legos would build more Legos, even for money, because after all, they get more internal joy from it.
+And the who love Legos less would build less Legos because enjoyment that they derive from it is lower.
 And that’s actually what we found the meaningful condition.
-There was a very nice correlation between the love of Legos and the amount of people built.
+There was a very nice correlation the love of Legos and the amount of Legos people built.

-What happened in the Sisyphic condition?
-In that condition, the was zero — there was no relationship between the love Legos, and how much people built, which suggests to me that with this manipulation of breaking in front of people’s eyes, we basically crushed any joy that they could get out of this activity. basically eliminated it.
+What in the Sisyphic condition?
+In that condition, the correlation was — there was no relationship between the love of Legos, how much people built, which suggests to me that with this of breaking things in front of people’s eyes, we basically crushed any joy they could get out of this activity.
+We basically eliminated it.

-Soon after I finished running this experiment, I to talk to a big software company in Seattle. can’t tell you who they were, but they were a big company in Seattle.
-This a group within the software company that was put a different building, and they asked them to innovate, and create the big product for this company.
-And the week before I showed up, CEO of this big software company went to that group, 200 engineers, and the project.
-And I stood there in front of 200 of the most depressed people I’ve ever to.
-And I described to them some of these Lego experiments, and said they felt like they had just been through that experiment.
-I asked them, I said, “How many of you now show up work later than you used to?”
+Soon after I running this experiment, I went to talk to a software company in Seattle.
+I can’t tell you who they were, but they were a big company Seattle.
+This was a group within the software company that was put in a different building, and asked them to innovate, and create the next big product for company.
+And the week before I showed up, the CEO this big software company went to that group, 200 engineers, and canceled the project.
+And stood there in front of 200 of the most depressed I’ve ever talked to.
+And I described to them of these Lego experiments, and they said they felt they had just been through that experiment.
+And I asked them, said, “How many of you now show up to work later you used to?”
 And everybody raised their hand.
-I said, “How of you now go home earlier than you used to?”
-Everybody raised their hand. asked them, “How many of you now add not-so-kosher things your expense reports?”
-And they didn’t raise their hands, they took me out to dinner and showed me what they could do with expense reports.
-And I asked them, I said, “What could the CEO have done to make you not as depressed?” they came up with all kinds of ideas.
+I said, “How many of now go home earlier than you used to?”
+Everybody raised their hand. asked them, “How many of you now add not-so-kosher to your expense reports?”
+And they didn’t raise their hands, but they me out to dinner and showed me what they could with expense reports.
+And then I asked them, I said, “What could the CEO have done to you not as depressed?”
+And they came up with kinds of ideas.

-They said the CEO could have asked them to present the whole company about their journey over the last two years and they decided to do.
-He could have asked them to think which aspect of their technology could fit with other parts the organization.
-He could have asked them to build next-generation prototypes, and see how they would work.
-But the thing is that one of those would require some effort and motivation.
-And I think the basically did not understand the importance of meaning.
-If the CEO, just like our participants, the essence of meaning is unimportant, then he [wouldn’t] care. he would say, “At the moment I directed you in this way, and now that I’m directing in this way, everything will be okay.”
-But if you understood important meaning is, then you would figure out that it’s important to spend some time, energy and effort in getting to care more about what they’re doing.
+They said the CEO could have them to present to the whole company about their journey over the last two years what they decided to do.
+He could have asked them to about which aspect of their technology could fit with other parts of the organization.
+He could have asked to build some next-generation prototypes, and see how they work.
+But the thing is that any one of those would some effort and motivation.
+And I think the CEO basically not understand the importance of meaning.
+If the CEO, just like participants, thought the essence of meaning is unimportant, then [wouldn’t] care.
+And he would say, “At the moment I directed you in this way, now that I’m directing you in this way, everything will be okay.”
+But if you understood how important is, then you would figure out that it’s actually important to spend some time, and effort in getting people to care more about they’re doing.

-The next experiment was slightly different. took a sheet of paper with random letters, and we asked people to pairs of letters that were identical next to each other.
-That the task.
-People did the first sheet, then we asked they wanted to do another for a little less money, next sheet for a little bit less, and so on and so forth. we had three conditions.
-In the first condition, people wrote their name on the sheet, found all pairs of letters, gave it to the experimenter, the experimenter would look it, scan it from top to bottom, say “Uh huh,” and it on the pile next to them.
-In the second condition, people did not write name on it.
-The experimenter looked at it, took the sheet paper, did not look at it, did not scan it, and simply put it on the of pages.
-So you take a piece, you just put it on side.
-In the third condition, the experimenter got the sheet of paper, put it directly into a shredder.
+The next experiment was slightly different.
+We took a of paper with random letters, and we asked people find pairs of letters that were identical next to each other. was the task.
+People did the first sheet, then asked if they wanted to do another for a little less money, the next sheet a little bit less, and so on and so forth.
+And had three conditions.
+In the first condition, people wrote their name on the sheet, found the pairs of letters, gave it to the experimenter, experimenter would look at it, scan it from top to bottom, say “Uh huh,” and put it on pile next to them.
+In the second condition, people did write their name on it.
+The experimenter looked at it, took the sheet of paper, did not look it, did not scan it, and simply put it on the pile pages.
+So you take a piece, you just put on the side.
+In the third condition, the experimenter the sheet of paper, and put it directly into a shredder.

 (Laughter)

-In this plot I’m showing you at what rate people stopped.
+In this plot I’m showing at what pay rate people stopped.
 So low numbers mean that people worked harder.
-They for much longer.
+They worked much longer.
 In the acknowledged condition, people worked all way down to 15 cents.
-At 15 cents per page, they stopped these efforts.
+At 15 cents per page, they basically these efforts.
 In the shredder condition, it was twice much — 30 cents per sheet.

-And this is the result we had before.
-You shred people’s efforts, output — you them not to be as happy with what they’re doing.
-I should point out, by the way, that in the shredder condition, people could have cheated. could have done not so good work, because they people were just shredding it.
-So maybe the first sheet you’d do work, but then you see nobody is really testing it, so you would do more and more and more. in fact, in the shredder condition, people could have more work and gotten more money, and put less into it.
+And this is basically the result we had before. shred people’s efforts, output — you get them not to as happy with what they’re doing.
+But I should point out, the way, that in the shredder condition, people could have cheated.
+They could have done not so work, because they realized people were just shredding it.
+So maybe the first sheet you’d do good work, then you see nobody is really testing it, so you would more and more and more.
+So in fact, in the shredder condition, people have submitted more work and gotten more money, and less effort into it.
 But what about the ignored condition?
-Would the ignored condition be more the acknowledged or more like the shredder, or somewhere the middle?
-It turns out it was almost like shredder.
+Would the ignored condition more like the acknowledged or more like the shredder, or somewhere in the middle? turns out it was almost like the shredder.

-Now there’s good news and bad news here.
-The bad news is that the performance of people is almost as bad as shredding their effort in of their eyes.
-Ignoring gets you a whole way out there. good news is that by simply looking at something that has done, scanning it and saying “Uh huh,” that seems to be quite to dramatically improve people’s motivations.
-So the good news is that adding motivation doesn’t seem to so difficult.
-The bad news is that eliminating motivations seems to incredibly easy, and if we don’t think about it carefully, might overdo it.
-So this is all in terms of motivation, or eliminating negative motivation.
+Now there’s good and bad news here.
+The bad news is that ignoring performance of people is almost as bad as shredding effort in front of their eyes.
+Ignoring gets you whole way out there.
+The good news is that by simply looking at that somebody has done, scanning it and saying “Uh huh,” that seems to be quite sufficient to dramatically people’s motivations.
+So the good news is that adding motivation doesn’t seem to be so difficult.
+The bad is that eliminating motivations seems to be incredibly easy, and if don’t think about it carefully, we might overdo it. this is all in terms of negative motivation, or eliminating motivation.

-The next part I want to show you something about positive motivation.
-So there is a store in the U.S. called IKEA.
-And IKEA is a with kind of okay furniture that takes a long time to assemble.
+The next part I want to show you is something about positive motivation.
+So there a store in the U.S. called IKEA.
+And IKEA is a store with of okay furniture that takes a long time to assemble.

 (Laughter)

-I don’t about you, but every time I assemble one of those, it me much longer, it’s much more effortful, it’s much more confusing, I things in the wrong way — I can’t say I enjoy pieces.
+I don’t know you, but every time I assemble one of those, it takes me longer, it’s much more effortful, it’s much more confusing, I put in the wrong way — I can’t say I enjoy pieces.
 I can’t say I enjoy the process.
-But when I finish it, I seem to like IKEA pieces of furniture more than I like other ones.
+But when finish it, I seem to like those IKEA pieces of furniture than I like other ones.

 (Laughter)

-And there’s an old story about cake mixes. when they started cake mixes in the ’40s, they would take this powder they would put it in a box, and they would ask to basically pour it in, stir some water in it, mix it, put it in oven, and — voila — you had cake.
-But it turns out were very unpopular.
-People did not want them, and thought about all kinds of reasons for that.
-Maybe the taste was good?
-No, the taste was great.
-What they figured out was that there not enough effort involved.
-It was so easy that nobody could cake to their guests and say, “Here is my cake.”
-No, it was else’s cake, as if you bought it in the store.
-It didn’t really feel like own.
-So what did they do?
-They took the eggs and milk out of the powder.
+And there’s an old about cake mixes.
+So when they started cake mixes in ’40s, they would take this powder and they would put it in a box, and they would housewives to basically pour it in, stir some water in it, mix it, put in the oven, and — voila — you had cake. it turns out they were very unpopular.
+People did not want them, they thought about all kinds of reasons for that.
+Maybe the taste was not good?
+No, the taste great.
+What they figured out was that there was enough effort involved.
+It was so easy that nobody could serve cake to guests and say, “Here is my cake.”
+No, it somebody else’s cake, as if you bought it in the store. didn’t really feel like your own.
+So what did do?
+They took the eggs and the milk out of powder.

 (Laughter)

-Now you had to break the eggs and add them, you had measure the milk and add it, mixing it.
-Now it was your cake.
-Now everything fine.
+Now you had to break the eggs and them, you had to measure the milk and add it, mixing it.
+Now it was your cake. everything was fine.

 (Laughter)